The Bridge of San Luis Rey: Part Two: the Marquesa de Montemayor; Pepita

 Part Two focuses on one of the victims of the collapse: Doña María, the Marquesa de Montemayor.
 The daughter of a wealthy cloth merchant, the Marquesa was an ugly child who eventually entered into an arranged marriage and bore a daughter, Clara, whom she loved dearly.
 Clara was indifferent to her mother, though, and became engaged to a Spanish man and moved across the ocean to Spain where she married.
 Doña María visits her daughter in Spain, but when they cannot get along, she returns to Lima.
-The only way that they can communicate comfortably is by letter, and Doña María pours her heart into her writing, which becomes so polished that her letters will be read in schools for hundreds of years after her death.
+The only way that they can communicate comfortably is by letter, and Doña María pours her heart into her writing, which becomes so polished that her letters will be read in schools in the centuries after her lifetime.

 Doña María takes as her companion Pepita, a girl raised at the Convent of Santa María Rosa de las Rosas.
 When she learns that her daughter is pregnant in Spain, Doña María decides to make a pilgrimage to the shrine of Santa María de Cluxambuqua to pray that the baby will be healthy and loved.
 Pepita goes along as company and to supervise the staff.
 When Doña María is out at the shrine, Pepita stays at the inn and writes a letter to her patron, the Abbess María del Pilar, complaining about her misery and loneliness.
 Doña María sees the letter on the table when she gets back and reads it.
 Later, she asks Pepita about the letter, and Pepita says she tore it up because the letter was not brave.
 Doña María has new insight into the ways in which her own life and love for her daughter have lacked bravery.
 She writes her "first letter" (actually Letter LVI) of courageous love to her daughter, but two days later, returning to Lima, she and Pepita are on the bridge of San Luis Rey when it collapses.